 Trauma can be defined as a response to a distressing or disturbing event or set of events.

-As health and social care staff we are at a higher disadvantage of experiencing highly stressful and traumatic events due to the nature of our work.
+As health and social care staff we are at a higher likelihood of experiencing highly stressful and traumatic events due to the nature of our work.
 These events can include anything from experiencing bullying, threatened or actual violence, witnessing death or dealing with organisational changes such as redundancy and restructure.

 Psychological responses can include, but are not limited to, intrusive thoughts or flashbacks, feelings of guilt, anger, stress, sadness or numbness.
 Physical responses may include difficulties with sleep, hyper-arousal (an increased state of alertness), increased heart rate or fatigue.